geragcp/nebula-config-generator/README.md

 `python3 generator.py -name client1.nebula -groups red,blue`

 It will evaluate the existsing and reserved IP addresses and assign the next available one.
+(In this case .11)

 The script does not adjust any of the default security settings, however the options for the certificates are available.